 What is wisdom literature?

 It was written as a result of life's experiences.
-It was common in many of the countries in the East other than Israel, where wisdom was discussed and argued from observations of life, but wisdom in the Bible must include a fundamental understanding of God and His ways.
+It was common in many of the countries in the Middle-East other than Israel, where wisdom was discussed and argued from observations of life, but wisdom in the Bible must include a fundamental understanding of God and His ways.
 The underlying theological truth is the Fear of God.

 The wise men were very practical, their wisdom is about how to live life, not how to theorise about it.
 The authors were seeking to become wise and these books contain the results of their searching.